 Global Macroeconomic Conditions.
 During Fiscal 2021 and continuing into the current fiscal year, global commodity and labor markets experienced significant inflationary pressures attributable to economic recovery and supply chain issues associated with the ongoing COVID-19 pandemic, as discussed below.
-These inflationary pressures led to significant volatility across various consumer price indices during Fiscal 2021 and have continued during the 2021 three-month period.
+These inflationary pressures led to significant volatility across various consumer price indices during Fiscal 2021 and have continued during the 2022 three- and six-month periods.
 We have experienced substantial shifts in commodity prices, particularly in LPG, natural gas and electricity prices, which, in turn, have led to extensive mark-to-market impacts on commodity derivatives instruments not associated with current-period activity.
-The ongoing strain on supply costs and its resulting impact on the valuation of certain derivatives has resulted in increased inventory costs and certain distribution expenses across all of our businesses.
+The ongoing strain on supply costs has resulted in increased inventory costs and certain distribution expenses across all of our businesses.
 It has also affected requirements around cash collateral and restricted cash associated with our outstanding derivatives.
-The Company believes that these external factors and the associated extreme cost volatility are temporary and their impact will be mitigated by our continued margin management efforts, expense control initiatives, and liquidity management.
+The Company believes that the impact of these external factors and the associated extreme cost volatility are temporary and their impact is expected to be mitigated by our continued cost control initiatives, and liquidity management.

 Ongoing COVID-19 Pandemic.
 In March 2020, the WHO declared a global pandemic attributable to the outbreak and continued spread of COVID-19 that has had a significant impact throughout the global economy.
-In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, we implemented a variety of procedures to protect our employees, third-party business partners, and customers worldwide.
-Although our results continue to be impacted by COVID-19, we continue to provide essential products and services to our global customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
-We continue to evaluate and react to the potential effects of a prolonged disruption and the continued impact on our results of operations.
+In connection with the mitigation and containment procedures recommended by the WHO, the CDC, and as imposed by federal, state, and local governmental authorities, including shelter-in-place orders, quarantines and similar restrictions, we have implemented a variety of procedures to protect our employees, third-party business partners, and customers.
+We continue to provide essential products and services to our customers in a safe and reliable manner and will continue to do so in compliance with mandated restrictions presented by each of the markets we serve.
+We continue to evaluate and react to the effects of a prolonged disruption and the potential of continued impact on our results of operations.
 These items may include, but are not limited to: the financial condition of our customers; decreased availability and demand for our products and services; realization of accounts receivable; impairment considerations related to certain current assets, long-lived assets and goodwill; delays related to current and future projects; commodity price volatility and supply chain constraints; and the effects of government stimulus efforts including tax legislation in response to COVID-19.